earthly/website/blog/_posts/2022-05-05-line-staff.md

 Imagine a simplified world where there is only enterprise software and only two broad types of software jobs.

 ( What is enterprise software?
-It's boring software for large corporations.
+It's large, bland software for large corporations.
 My story will also apply to other areas but bear with me here. )

 Ok, so only enterprise software exists, and so you can work at two types of companies.
 First, you could work at a large company, where you build and maintain their internal billing software.
 Second, you could work outside the large company selling software and development services to them.

-You can either work at Duke Energy (a large utility company) or at Thoughtworks.
-And in either cases, by some coincidence of made-up-anecdotes, you'll be writing billing software for a utility company.
+You can either work at Duke Energy (a large utility company) or Thoughtworks (a consulting company).
+But in either case, by some coincidence of made-up-anecdotes, you'll write billing software for a utility company.

 These jobs may sound similar.
-Some even argue that an internal dev team and external consulting team are the same:
+Some even argue that an internal dev team and external dev team are the same:

 > If you are a dev team within a bigger, non-tech company, you are basically an in-house agency with one client.
 >
 > The Coding Career Handbook

-After all, at both Thoughtworks and Duke Energy, you'll be working inside a utility company.
-So you'll be working to understand the current system's gaps and coming up with and implementing a solution for them. **But there are significant differences between these jobs: One is a line position, and the other is a staff position.**
+After all, at both Thoughtworks and Duke Energy, you'll work for a utility company.
+You'll work to understand the current system's gaps and develop a solution for them. **But there are significant differences between these jobs: One is a line position, and the other is a staff position.**

 ## Line and Staff Software Engineers

-The division of employees into line and staff comes from the military1.
+The division of employees into line and staff comes from the military[^1].
 A line officer can fight on the front line, and in doing so, they directly contribute to the core mission.
-On the other hand, a staff officer contributes only in a supporting role.
-They are doctors, IT people, and administrators.
+On the other hand, a staff officer contributes only support.
+They are the doctors, IT people, and administrators.

 [^1]: When talking about "staff" in this article, I do not mean the Staff software engineer role that is found at tech companyies after senior.
 That is a different usage of the term.